Skip to main content

 MacClenny, FL 32063

 Note that detainees being removed from the United States are allowed one small piece of luggage.
-If a detainee does not have such baggage, such luggage can be sent/delivered after receiving approval from Supervisory Deportation Officer.
-Please be advised that for security reasons, no electronic devices (cell phones, electric razors, laptop computers, radios, etc.) will be accepted.
+If a detainee does not have such baggage, such luggage may be mailed to the facility via the Post Office, after receiving approval from the Supervisory Deportation Officer.
+Please be advised that for security reasons, no electronic devices (electric razors, laptop computers, radios, etc.), knives, lighters, or drug paraphernalia will be accepted.

 Press & Media